ianfnelson/blog.iannelson.uk/content/posts/2025-06-07-canned-scrapped-and-never-released-my-greatest-non-hits/index.md

 ## Canned Call Centre Rebuild

 A short stint on a project to build a call centre system for a major mobile phone network operator.
-Alarm bells should have started ringing when the supplier was reluctant to provide the development team with computers.
+Alarm bells should have started ringing from day one when the supplier was reluctant to provide our development team with computers.
 Or desks, chairs, and office space.
 I barely had time to learn the acronyms before the shutters came down.
 Not every gig gets a second act.

 ---